 Planning ahead for difficult medical decisions

 If an incapacitated loved one failed to prepare an advance directive or appoint a surrogate, it may be unclear who is responsible for making medical decisions on his or her behalf, often leading to dissension among family members.
 A properly drafted healthcare proxy prevents this scenario.
-Our attorneys at Gierach and Gierach, P.A. can help you analyze the situation and create a healthcare proxy so that arguments do not ensue when critical care issues arise.
+Our Orlando healthcare proxy lawyers at Gierach and Gierach, P.A. can help you analyze the situation and create a healthcare proxy so that arguments do not ensue when critical care issues arise.

 Tools to avoid dreadful uncertainty

 Florida law authorizes Florida residents to make advance directives outlining what should be done about providing or withholding life-prolonging procedures, and appointing someone else to make medical decisions on their behalf.
 The Florida healthcare proxy is a statutory provision designating a person to visit the patient at the hospital, manage the patient’s personal belongings and make medical treatment decisions.
 Florida Statutes section 765.401 provides that when an incapacitated or developmentally disabled patient does not create an advance directive or designate a healthcare surrogate, the law dictates a hierarchy of who may be designated to make medical decisions for the patient.

 What happens if I don’t prepare an advance directive?